CodiumTeam/legacy-training-csharp/gilded-rose-characterization-testing/README.md

 You can to run the test with coverage in order to know if all the paths have been executed.

-You can to run [PIT mutation testing](http://pitest.org/) in order to know if all the boundaries have been ensured.
+You can to run mutation testing in order to know if all the boundaries have been ensured.

 # Business requirements
 - At the end of each day items lowers quality and sellIn by one